MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 6 Configure DNS settings in Azure.md

     module: 'Module - Introduction to Azure Virtual Networks'
 ---

-# M01 - Unit 6 Configure DNS settings in azure
+# M01 - Unit 6 Configure DNS settings in Azure

 ## Exercise scenario
 In this unit, you will configure DNS name resolution for Contoso Ltd. You will create a private DNS zone named contoso.com, link the VNets for registration and resolution, and then create two virtual machines and test the configuration.